ADVAYA1/Todo-Manager/README.md

 ### 🧑‍💼 User Features
 - Register and login securely with JWT
 - Passwords hashed with bcrypt
-- Signed cookies for secure token storage
-- Optional profile picture

 ### ✅ Task Management
+- Create Task (Title, Description, Category, Priority, Due date)
-- Create, update, delete tasks
+- update, delete tasks
-- Assign tasks to users
+- Search (using Title or Description)
 - Filter tasks by:
   - **Status**: To Do, In Progress, Done
   - **Priority**: Low, Medium, High